arnolicious/jelly-clipper/README.md

 This tool takes a very simple approach:

+1. Jelly-Clipper checks if it can find the original file from jellyfin locally at the same path

+- If it can **and** if it is mp4 - h264, no download will happen
-1. Jelly-Clipper downloads the original file from jellyfin
+- If not Jelly-Clipper downloads the original file (transcoded) from jellyfin

 2. The user can create their clip
 3. The clip will be saved indefinitely in their profile and is accessible for other members of the jellyfin instance
 4. The downloaded original files get cleaned up regularly, if they're older than 2 days, to save storage